chaotic-cx/nyx/README.md

 <p>To build all the packages and push their cache usptream, use:</p>

 <pre lang="sh"><code>
-nix develop . -c build-chaotic-nyx
+nix develop . -c chaotic-nyx-build
 </code></pre>

 <p>This commands will properly skip already-known failures, evaluation failures, building failures, and even skip any chain of failures caused by internal-dependecies.
 It will also avoid to download what it's already in our cache and in the upstream nixpkgs' cache.</p>